Benzo Addiction Treatment in Idaho

 - Ambien

 Due to their powerful side effects, benzodiazepines can become highly addictive.
-Without professional help at a benzo addiction treatment center, substance abuse can take over all aspects of one’s life, and cause major health complications, mentally and physically.
+Without professional help at a Benzo addiction treatment center, substance abuse can take over all aspects of one’s life, and cause major health complications, mentally and physically.

 How Do Benzos Work?

-Benzos are a central nervous system depressant, meaning they depress or slow down the body and brain’s central nervous system.
+In other words, benzos are a central nervous system depressant, meaning they depress or slow down the body and brain’s central nervous system.
 This drug classification also applies to substances such as alcohol.

 While those taking benzos to treat a medical condition might feel more “normal” when they take it, those who abuse benzos or take them in ways other than medically directed benzos can produce feelings of intense relaxation, pleasure, and euphoria.